Listing and Our Advisory Service

 There are nearly 400,000 nationally designated assets on the National Heritage List for England (NHLE).
-We administer and curate this on behalf of the Department for Culture, Media and Sport (DCMS).
+We administer and curate this on behalf of the Department for Digital, Culture, Media and Sport (DCMS).

 Assessments for designation can provide extra clarity in advance, or may be helpful in removing uncertainty in relation to development proposals.
 Please use our online application form to nominate an addition to the National Heritage List for England or to ask for an entry to be removed or changed.